-Centre Research Coordinator / Research Fellow, Faculty of Engineering
+Research Fellow / Projects Coordinator, Faculty of Engineering

-Martin has been captivated by additive technologies since 2004.
-Since embarking on his academic career, he has written several academic and non-academic papers on the topic, spoken at various events and contributed to Additive Manufacturing projects in aerospace, automotive, industrial machinery and the medical and retail sectors.
+Martin has been interested in additive technologies since he saw them for the first time in 2004.
+After embarking on his academic career, he has written several academic and non-academic papers on the topic, spoken at various events and contributed to AM projects in aerospace, automotive, industrial machinery and the medical and retail sectors.